flengyel/Zettel/README.md

 \#keyword \#example

-> Paraphrasing Sascha Fast in (Fast 2018), hashtags should be as specific to `immutableID` as possible.
+> Paraphrasing Sascha Fast in (Fast, 2018), hashtags should be as specific to `immutableID` as possible.

 ## 2. Body: a self-contained note